A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Results

-We next examine the resource usage LRMs engaged when reasoning about a problem, which we measure via the number of reasoning tokens used (i.e., the length of their reasoning chain, or reasoning ``time'').
-We use this to explore the distinction in reasoning time to assess problems that LRMs judge as low- vs. high-interest (which is judged by whether a problem's interestingness score is below or above the median of interestingness scores from judgments from that LRM).
-See Figure \ref{fig:flash_judgments} for results for our Prolific dataset, with results for the IMO dataset included in Appendix~\ref{app:flash_judgment}.
-For the Prolific dataset, all four LRMs make fast, ``flash'' judgments of uninterestingness while investing longer reasoning chains for problems they judged as interesting.
-This distinction disappears at the IMO level (see Appendix Figure ~\ref{fig:llm_think}), where judgments made under high reasoning time are no longer correlated with higher interestingness ratings.
+We examine the resource usage of LRMs when reasoning about a problem via the number of reasoning tokens used (i.e., the length of their reasoning chain).
+We use this to explore the distinction in reasoning time to assess problems that LRMs judge as low- vs.\ high-interest (which is judged by whether a problem's interestingness score is below or above the median of interestingness scores from judgments from that LRM).
+In Figure~\ref{fig:flash_judgments}, we see that for the Prolific dataset, all four LRMs make fast, ``flash'' judgments of uninterestingness while investing longer reasoning chains for problems they judged as interesting.
+This distinction disappears at the IMO level, where judgments made under high reasoning time are no longer correlated with higher interestingness ratings.
 One possible explanation is that for hard Olympiad-style problems, resource usage spent on parsing and understanding the problem dominates the total resource usage spent thinking about the problem, leading to differences in interest making minimal impact on the length of the total reasoning chain.